 For example, when I first started investing, I was usually focused on higher yield companies but as I learned more, I switched to dividend growth stocks.
 High yield is good when in retirement or approaching retirement but I want to benefit from the total return of my investments in my accumulation years.
 Total returns include the dividend yield but also the stock appreciation potential.
 See the Chowder Rule to easily estimate the total return potential of a stock.

-Make sure you note somewhere on why you buy a stock.
+Make sure you note somewhere on why you buy a stock and do a stress-test of your portfolio.
 You might be surprised to read the note 5 or 10 years later and realize it doesn’t fit your goals anymore.

 Signal 4 – Take a Profit